FAQs for the Sweet v. Cardona Settlement

 You should also make sure to keep your servicer up to date regarding your contact information.
 If you’re not sure who your servicer is, this FSA webpage explains and helps you identify your servicer.

-• PPSL is aware of the problems with the BD application website, and we have raised this concern with the Department of Education.
-We want to know more.
-If you had trouble with the online BD application, please let us know about your experience here.
+PPSL is aware of the problems with the BD application website, and we have raised this concern with the Department of Education.
+If you had trouble with the online BD application and it affected your ability to qualify for class or post-class membership, please email sweet@ed.gov, with a copy to info@ppsl.org, with a description of what happened and copies of any evidence you might have saved (e.g., screenshots).

-• PPSL is aware of this issue, and we have raised it with the Department of Education.
-We want to know more.
-If you applied for borrower defense but have had trouble tracking your application, or have experienced errors in the Department’s record-keeping, please let us know about your experience here.
+PPSL is aware of this issue, and we have raised it with the Department of Education.
+If you applied for borrower defense but have had trouble tracking your application, or have experienced errors in the Department’s record-keeping, please email sweet@ed.gov, with a copy to info@ppsl.org.

-• The class is represented by two non-profit legal services organizations that provide free legal services, the Project on Predatory Student Lending (PPSL) and Housing & Economic Rights Advocates.
-To contact PPSL, you should complete the form in the Get Help tab at the top of the webpage.
+The class is represented by the non-profit legal services organization, The Project on Predatory Student Lending (PPSL).
+To contact PPSL, you should complete the form in the Get Help Tab at the top of the webpage.
 If you cannot fill out the form, you may call 617-390-2574.
 Please note, we cannot provide individual legal advice.
 Please note that due to the high volume of communications we receive, all communications are reviewed but we are not always able to respond.